oacar/enm_package/README.md

 ------------

     ├── LICENSE
-    ├── Snakefile          <- Snakemake with rules to create intermediate data and figures from raw data ├── Snakefile_with_supp<- Snakemake with rules to create figures from intermediate data ├── README.md          <- The top-level README for people using this project.
+    ├── Snakefile                      <- Snakemake with rules to create intermediate data and figures from raw data ├── Snakefile_different_thresholds <- Snakemake with rules to create intermediate data and figures from raw data ├── README.md                      <- The top-level README for people using this project.
     ├── data
-    │   ├── supp           <- Intermediate data that has been transformed and used for figure generation.
+    │   ├── intermediate                       <- Intermediate data that has been transformed and used for figure generation.
-    │   └── raw            <- The original, immutable data dump.
+    │   └── raw                        <- The original, immutable data should be placed here.
     ├── docs                           <- A default Sphinx project; see sphinx-doc.org for details │
     ├── notebooks                      <- Jupyter and/or Rmarkdown notebooks for figure generation.
     │
     ├── reports                        <- Folder to re-generate notebooks as HTML, PDF, LaTeX, etc.
     │   └── figures                    <- Figures used in the paper
     ├── reports_done                   <- Generated notebooks as HTML, PDF, LaTeX, etc.
     │
     ├── enm_snakemake.yml              <- The environment file for reproducing the analysis conda environment.
 Used for python scripts in Snakemake
-    ├── r_env.yml          <- The environment file for reproducing the analysis conda environment.
-Used for R scripts in Snakemake
     │
     ├── setup.py                       <- makes project pip installable (pip install -e .) so enm can be imported ├── enm                            <- Source code for use in this project.
     │   ├── __init__.py                <- Makes enm a Python module
     │   ├── Enm.py                     <- Contains Enm class and related functions
     │   ├── visualize.py               <- Makes enm a Python module
     │   ├── utils.py                   <- Contains functions that have been used in this project
     │
     ├── scripts                        <- Contains scripts to generate intermediate data/results.
-All scripts could be run with Snakemake └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
+All scripts could be run with Snakemake
+    └── tox.ini                        <- tox file with settings for running tox; see tox.readthedocs.io

 --------